Kids' Concussions: What You Should Know

 Consider Concussion Baseline Testing

-In Rhode Island, student athletes are encouraged to have concussion baseline testing by a trained healthcare professional.
+Talk with your child’s doctor about concussion baseline testing by a trained healthcare professional.
 This pre-season exam is used to assess an athlete’s balance and brain function as well as look for symptoms of concussions.

 If an athlete receives a concussion during the season, they would take the exam again, and their results would be compared to the baseline test.
 This helps healthcare professionals identify the effects of the concussion and make more informed decisions.
 Learn more in these FAQs.